aerial view of campanile

 Pathways to the Profession is an event series that provides learning opportunities throughout the year for all levels of social work students.
 The series includes workshops, professional development, employment prep, and graduate school prep.

-BSW and MSW students in the School of Social Welfare will have access to the Paths to the Profession course on Canvas.
 Have trouble accessing the Canvas course?
 Contact Kristin Trendel, assistant dean: katrendel@ku.edu.

-The Toni Johnson Scholars for Racial and Social Justice Program supports BSW, MSW, and PhD students in the KU School of Social Welfare who have historically and contemporarily experienced marginalization and oppression.
-Through financial support, mentoring, leadership and professional development opportunities, the Toni Johnson Scholars for Racial & Social Justice Program aims to enhance community, retention, and success for program scholars.
+Through financial support, mentoring, leadership and professional development opportunities, the Toni Johnson Scholars Program aims to enhance community, retention, and success for program scholars.

-To learn more go to the Sigler Family Aging Scholars Program webpage.
+Sigler Family Aging Scholars

 Integrated Health Scholars Program provides a value-added educational experience for exceptional clinical MSW students at KU to develop knowledge and skills in integrated mental health, substance use, and primary health care service delivery.
 Applicants must be enrolled in either the Advanced Standing MSW plan of study or the advanced year of the Traditional MSW plan of study.